nsasto/fgr_langchain/README.md

 1. Adding an abstraction layer for storage.
 2. Integrating with LangChain's graph storage options.
 3. Integrating with LangChain's vector storage options.
+4. Integrating with LangChain's LLM options.
-4. Using LangChain for chunking.
+5. Using LangChain for chunking.
-5. Keeping the existing storage implementations for backwards compatibility.
+6. Keeping the existing storage implementations for backwards compatibility.

 with luck, this will create extensibility without impacting the performance advantage